LDWLab/Ribovision_2.0_GT/README.md

 	>npm run watch

+5. Installing PDB topology viewer for development

+	a. cd into the pdb-topology-viewer directory and execute the following (might need sudo)

+	> npm link

+	b. cd into the root of the project directory (one up from the previous location) and run:

+	> npm link pdb-topology-viewer

+	c.
+After editing the typescript of the Topology viewer run the following command **from the pdb-topology-directory!**

+	> npm run refresh

-5. Open a VS Code folder in the root directory of the project.
+6. Open a VS Code folder in the root directory of the project.

-6. The debugger should now work while connected to the GaTech VPN.
+7. The debugger should now work while connected to the GaTech VPN.